IBM/aspera-cli/README.md

 ### Selection of output object properties

 By default, a table output will display one line per entry, and columns for each entries.
 Depending on the command, columns may include by default all properties, or only some selected properties.
-It is possible to define specific colums to be displayed, by setting the `fields` option to one of the following value:
+It is possible to define specific columns to be displayed, by setting the `fields` option to one of the following value:

 * DEF : default display of columns (that's the default, when not set)
 * ALL : all columns available